 Author, David W. Tollen

-David is a lawyer and serves as an instructor at U.C.
+David is a lawyer and instructor at U.C.
 Berkeley Law School.
 He has law degrees from Harvard Law School, Cambridge University in England, and U.C.
 Berkeley.
-He is the author of a bestselling legal manual published by the American Bar Association, The Tech Contracts Handbook (ABA 2015).
-He also founded and runs a boutique law firm, called Sycamore Legal, as well as a training company, called Tech Contracts Academy.
+He is also the author of a bestselling legal manual published by the American Bar Association, The Tech Contracts Handbook (ABA 2015).

 In his undergraduate work at U.C.
 Berkeley, David studied history, focusing on India during the British raj and also on questions of ethnic identity.
 His recent studies and interests range far wider, and he is particularly interested in Big History, prehistory, and any tale of the past that guides and shapes current events.